- UCAS course code

 Advice to applicants

-Where mitigating circumstances have already been taken into account, for example by the relevant Exam Board, we will not be able to make further allowances.
+Where mitigating circumstances have already been considered, for example by the relevant Exam Board, we will not be able to make further allowances.

 Skills, knowledge, abilities, interests